John de Vere, 13th Earl of Oxford: Last years

 On the accession of King Henry VIII, Oxford continued in high favour, and officiated as Lord Great Chamberlain at the coronation.
 He resided at Wivenhoe and Castle Hedingham in Essex, and added to the 12th-century keep of the latter and constructed a new great hall and several towers.
 His jousting helm is in the Bargello in Florence.
 According to Gunn, he 'kept an outstanding chapel choir', and commissioned Caxton's edition of The Four Sons of Aymon in 1489.
 Oxford also kept a playing company whose recorded performances span the years 1492–1499.
+Oxford employed the composer Mychelson in 1490.

 Oxford died on 10 March 1513 at Castle Hedingham and was buried on 24 April at Colne Priory.
 He had no issue by either of his two marriages, and was succeeded as Earl by his nephew, John de Vere, 14th Earl of Oxford, the second but only surviving son of Sir George Vere, third son of the 12th Earl, and his wife, Margaret Stafford, the daughter and heir of Sir William Stafford of Bishops Frome, Hereford.